felixfontein/acme-certificate/README.md

         }
     }

 With this nginx config, all other URLs on `*.example.com` and `example.com` are still redirected, while everything in `*.example.com/.well-known/acme-challenge/` is served from `/var/www/challenges`.

-For this to work, you must set `server_location` to `/var/www/challenges/` in your playbook.
-You can adjust the access rights, owner and group of the generated files and folders by defining `http_challenge_folder_mode`, `http_challenge_file_mode`, `http_challenge_user` and `http_challenge_group`.
-Per default, the files are owned by `root` with group `http`, and are readable only by owner and group.
+When adjusting the location of `/var/www/challenges`, you must also change `server_location`.

 You can even improve on this by redirecting all URLs in `*.example.com/.well-known/acme-challenge/` which do not resolve to a valid file in `/var/www/challenges` to your HTTPS server as well.
 One way to do this is:

     server {
         listen       example.com:80;